frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/using-erpnext/access-log.md

 **Access Log is a security feature that logs all data exports by all users in the system.**

+It is a tool for [System Managers](/docs/user/manual/en/setting-up/users-and-permissions/role-and-role-profile) to track which files were accesed or exported by users on the system.
+This is useful for tracking company sensitive information like transactions or financials.

 Access logs are created in the following events:

  - Printing of all Forms and Reports